-04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling Policy does nothing towards reducing the reliance on primary won minerals.
+04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling the reliance on primary won minerals.
 The policy seeks to meet the County's apportionment for primary minerals.
 The need for new minerals is based on an assumption that a certain amount of the need for minerals will be met from recycled products.
 05 To maximise the sustainable transportation of minerals and waste, through the use of non- road alternatives and the reduction of the distance travelled by untreated waste The new sand and gravel extraction areas would remove their mineral from site by road.
 At present, the site does not have the ability to move mineral from the site via non- road alternatives.
 Assessed as highly unlikely that the nearby railway line would be made use of.
 Use of conveyors within the site would reduce need for HGVs.
-06 To conserve the quality of the countryside and landscape New extraction site is a greenfield site in the countryside and would have a negative effect. - - -/+ Mineral sites offer the potential, in the long term, to reinstate the land but without landfill this would not be to its original levels.
+06 To conserve the quality of the countryside and landscape New extraction site is a greenfield site in the countryside and would have a negative effect. - - -/+ Mineral sites offer the potential, in the long term, to reinstate the land.
 Careful site selection can seek to offset some of the harm that a new extraction area may cause.
 07 To protect the significance of heritage assets of archaeological, cultural and historic value New minerals development has the potential to affect heritage assets, in particular those that may be buried and previously unknown.
 Scheduled Monuments (Moated site and roman villa with enclosures) in proposed area and even if land beneath them is not worked there are issues with the effect on setting.
-In close proximity to Hemington House Grade II listed building.
+In close proximity to Packhorse Bridge Redhill Lock Grade II listed structure.
 Certain ridge and furrow present.
+High potential for harm to undesignated heritage assets.
 Careful site selection can seek to offset some of the harm that a new extraction area may cause.
 Also, surveys undertaken in advance of development may direct some land to remain undisturbed.